AdobeDocs/advertising.en/help/search-social-commerce/reports/automation/spreadsheet-feeds/spreadsheet-feed-view-or-save.md

 *For basic reports and model accuracy reports only*

 You can view any generated spreadsheet feed or save it to a file.
-Spreadsheet feed files are in[!DNL Microsoft® Excel] XLSX format.
+Spreadsheet feed files are in[!DNL Microsoft Excel] XLSX format.

 1. In the main menu, click **[!UICONTROL Search] > [!UICONTROL Insights & Reports] > [!UICONTROL Spreadsheet Feeds]**.